 Jairus suffered from severe depression and persistent suicidal ideation and on October 23/19, at 23 years of age, he lost his fight for life.

-After he died, I chose to create an art scholarship in Jairus’ name – it is one way I can honour the fuller, beautiful truth of who he was and hopefully help remove shame and stigma and share a message of hope around living with mental illness or simply being human in a messy world.
+After he died, I chose to create an art scholarship in Jairus’ name – it is one way I can honour the fuller, beautiful truth of who he was and hopefully help remove shame and stigma and share a message of hope and compassion around living with mental illness or simply being human in a messy world.

 Who Benefits from the Art Scholarships?

 At this time, there are two yearly scholarships being awarded.

 1. The first scholarship will be awarded to an art student in grade 11 or 12 attending Holy Redeemer High in Edson, AB (my son’s former high school) who is pursuing post-secondary studies in the arts and/or for whom art is a life-line and also exhibiting character qualities reminiscent of my son’s sense of humour and his inclusive and introspective/deep thinking nature.

 I have asked Jairus’ former high school art teacher to select recipients on my behalf for this $1k award (preference goes to those entering post-secondary in the arts including digital media and technology programs).

 2. A second scholarship is open to any Canadian student 16-25 years old.
 Applicants will submit a creative piece of writing or art/digital media project depicting their thoughts/hopes/efforts toward building a kinder world that honours the beauty of diversity.
 For this $1k award, my daughters will choose a recipient on behalf of their big brother.